SylviaifyX/Todo/README.md

 # Build a Simple To-Do List Application

-## Objective:Create a basic To-Do List application using HTML, CSS, and vanilla JavaScript.
+## Objective: Create a basic To-Do List application .
 * The application should allow users to add tasks and remove them.
 * Specifications: The application should have an input field for users to add new tasks.
 * Each task should be displayed as a separate item with a "Remove" button.